Probing homogeneity with standard candles: Methodology

 Our model independent approach is based on decomposing the fitting function $f(z)$ with respect to a set of radial basis functions (RBFs) according to \footnote{It is known as the radial basis function network.}

 where $\Phi$ is a very simple monotonic template function known as the radial basis function (RBF), here chosen to be $\Phi(r) = r^3$, $p_m$ are the non-linear parameters or ``centers'' of the RBFs, $w_m$ the linear parameters, and $N_{\rm NL}$ the number of RBFs.
+A fitting model is thus classified by a set of parameters $( N_0,N_{-1},N_{\rm NL} )$, where \begin{itemize} \item $N_0=1$ when the intercept parameter $w_0\neq 0$, and $N_0=0$ otherwise \item $N_{-1}=1$ when the slope parameter $w_{-1}\neq 0$, and $N_{-1}=0$ otherwise \item $N_{\rm NL}$ is the number of RBFs \,. \end{itemize} The total number of parameters for a $( N_0,N_{-1},N_{\rm NL} )$ model is thus $N_0 + N_{-1} + 2N_{\rm NL}$.
 In our analysis we will fit the function $f(z)= \left( \mu^{\rm obs}-\mu^{\rm Planck} \right) (z)$ as defined in eq. \eqref{eq_chi2}, where $\mu^{\rm obs}$ is the observed distance modulus.
 In the multi-dimensional case one could replace the redshift with the position vector, the centers $p_m$ with vectors $\vec{p}_m$, and $w_{-1}$ with a vector identifying a plane.
 The ``model parameters'' determining the fitting function, e.g. $\Phi(r)$ and $N_{\rm NL}$, are fixed for a given fitting model.
 But as explained later, we test and compare different models, with different numbers of RBFs, with/without the inclusion of $w_0$ (intercept) and/or $w_{-1}$ (slope) parameters.

 To find the best fit and the confidence band of a given model, we utilize Monte Carlo (MC), local optimization (LO) and linear regression (LR) for different types of parameters.
-For linear parameters $\mathbf{w} \equiv \left( w_{-1} \,,\ldots \,, w_{N_{\rm NL}} \right)$ we use the simple Moore-Penrose pseudo-inverse method, and for non-linear parameters $\mathbf{p} \equiv \left( p_1 \,,\ldots \,, p_{N_{\rm NL}} \right)$ we use a MC random sampling method and a LO algorithm, specifically Gauss-Newton algorithm.
+For linear parameters $\mathbf{w} \equiv \left( w_{-1} \,,\ldots \,, w_{N_{\rm NL}} \right)$ we use the simple Moore-Penrose pseudo-inverse method, and for non-linear parameters $\mathbf{p} \equiv \left( p_1 \,,\ldots \,, p_{N_{\rm NL}} \right)$ we use a MC random sampling method and a LO algorithm, specifically Newton algorithm.
 In order to speed up the MC process and make sure that the confidence band is fully exploited, we use a Monte Carlo Markov Chain (MCMC) algorithm to explore the non-linear parameter space.
 The different steps of the MCMC algorithm are illustrated in figure~\ref{fig:IllusMethod} and described in details in the following paragraphs.